Access Cisco Global Launchpad

 Step 6

-Note the values of the following parameters as you will use them to log in to Cisco Global Launchpad as a federated user:
+Note the values of these parameters as you will use them to log in to Cisco Global Launchpad as a federated user:

 • AWS_ACCESS_KEY_ID